Spannakin/WildGetaway/README.md

 ##### Prices Section

-   For the Prices section I used a Bootstrap grid of 3 columns on larger screens and allowing them to be fill screen in mobile view.
+   For the Prices section I used a Bootstrap grid of 3 columns on larger screens and allowing them to be full screen in mobile view.
 Below the 3 column row I used Bootstrap to add an offset column with the checkout information in so that it was centralised on larger screen sizes helping the page to flow for good user experience.

 ##### Facilities Section

    The Facilities section also utilised Bootraps 3 column grid on larger screen sizes with images of the holiday size on each side of list of the facilities available to guests staying on the site.
+   This three column grid moves to full width on mobile view.

 ##### Reviews Section

+   The reviews section uses Bootstrap grid with 2 columns in each row on larger screen sizes, expanding to full width on mobile view to prevent crowding.
+I n this sectio I also used fontawesome for the social media icons and comment bubbles, all of which are widely used in the indusrty and help reduce the amount of text needed to convey the message to users.

 ##### Local wildlife

+   This section contains two images that I used Bootstrap to centralise so that on larger screen sizes the flow of the site was maintaines wilst on mobile view they take up the whole screen.
+   The images sandwich the text taht helps users understand what the local wildlife is like and when the best time of the year is to visit for different types.

 ##### Contact Section

+   This section utisises Bootstrap for both the grid to ensure a uniform appearance for the site but also for the form element.
+The upper part of this section has the address and telephone deatils and below this is the form element where the user can fill in their details so that Wild Getaways can responde to their query directly.

 #### Features to be implemented